BitcoinDesign/Guide/guide/daily-spending-wallet/requesting/receiving.md

 {% include tip/open.html color="blue" icon="info" label="Experimental options" %}

-[Peerswap](https://www.peerswap.dev/) or [Collaborative funding](https://bitcoinops.org/en/topics/dual-funding/) may be more trustless options that do not require a third-party LWS to receive and send on-chain payments.
-Though these are not currently widely adopted.
+[Peerswap](https://www.peerswap.dev/) or [collaborative funding](https://bitcoinops.org/en/topics/dual-funding/) may be more trustless options that do not require a third-party LWS to receive and send on-chain payments.
+However, these are not currently widely adopted.

 {% include tip/close.html %}